vvilho/parkpat-pwa/README.md

 A special thank you to Metrici for their support in this project. **Vlad Georgescu** from Metrici generously provided a free license for the METRICI PARKING PLACE DETECTOR software, which was instrumental in the development of ParkPat.

 ## Project Status
 The application is currently not live due to the loss of access to the parking lot camera.
-It was previously hosted at www.karaparkki.fi.
+It was previously hosted at karaparkki.fi.

 ## Screenshots
 ![ParkPat Screenshot](https://user-images.githubusercontent.com/63448548/189776851-ec4a00c7-caac-4bee-b098-278eab02281c.png)